 - Has at least one guarantee year remaining.

-- Applies for housing by the waiting list deadline for the quarter in which the student wants to move in.
+- Applies for housing by the first application deadline for the quarter in which the student wants to move in.

 - Selects “I am willing to accept any other assignment” as their final choice on all housing applications.
 If a student fails to select “I am willing to accept any other assignment” and is left unassigned, that student is no longer guaranteed housing for the quarter in which they have applied.
 Students should always pick "I am willing to accept any other assignment” as their final application choice unless they really are willing to live off campus.

-- Participates in Waiting List and Continuous Assignment rounds by the specified deadlines.
-For example, students not assigned during the Draw must apply for the Waiting List round.
-Students not assigned during the Waiting List round must apply for the Continuous Assignments round.
+- If not assigned in the Autumn Draw, participates in the First or Second round of assignments and the Rolling Assignment rounds by the specified deadlines.
+For example, students not assigned during the Autumn Draw must apply for the Second Round for autumn.
+Students not assigned during the Second round for autumn must apply for the Rolling Assignments round.

 Students who meet the above conditions are always housed by the end of the first week of the quarter in which they have applied for housing.
-If there is not enough space in undergraduate residences to accommodate all guaranteed students, some undergraduate students may be assigned temporarily to guest rooms, to vacancies in graduate residences or to university-assigned, off-campus complexes.
+If there is not enough space in undergraduate residences to accommodate all guaranteed students, some undergraduate students may be assigned temporarily to guest rooms or to vacancies in graduate residences.

 What happens if I cancel my housing assignment or withdraw an application?

-Students who apply for housing but then withdraw their applications prior to being assigned keep their guarantee year with no impact.
+Students who apply for housing but then withdraw their applications prior to withdrawal deadline keep their guarantee year with no impact.